fritzo/pomagma/doc/README.md

 Pomagma uses even ports for production and odd ports for testing.

+### Language Server Support

+Pomagma automatically generates a `compile_commands.json` file for language servers like clangd to provide accurate C++ IntelliSense, error checking, and navigation.
+This file is automatically created and symlinked to the project root when running:

+    make debug      # creates compile_commands.json -> build/debug/compile_commands.json
+    make release    # creates compile_commands.json -> build/release/compile_commands.json

+The symlink is ignored by git and will be automatically recreated on each build.

 To store data on S3, pomagma needs Amazon AWS credentials and an S3 bucket.
 These are specified by environment variables